yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/add-organisations.md

 {{< note success >}}
 **Note**

- If you want to edit the default team name you can do so by navigating to **Teams**, open up the team tied to the organisation you created, and edit the name as required.
+If you want to edit the default team name you can do so by navigating to **Teams**, open up the team associated with the organisation you created and edit the name as required.

 {{< /note >}}